ef4/ember-elsewhere/README.md

 If you plan to `send` a component, you should use Ember's [component helper](https://guides.emberjs.com/release/components/defining-a-component/#toc_dynamically-rendering-a-component).
 The component helper accepts the component name and other properties, such as `{{component "my-component-name" someValue="something"}}`, which will cover most use cases.
-However, if you need to provide additional content to use outside of the component scope, that is when you can use the `params` attribute.
+However, if you need to provide additional content to use outside of the component scope, that is when you can use the `outsideParams` attribute.

 ## Crossing Engines